-SOURCE: U.S. Department of Education 2017 Eighth-graders whose science teachers have an undergraduate major in science, 2015
+Eighth-graders whose science teachers have an undergraduate major in science, 2015

-SOURCE: U.S. Department of Education 2015 Retain excellent teachers Minority students are most likely to have inexperienced teachers Eighth-graders whose math teachers have 6+ years of experience teaching their subject
+SOURCE: U.S. Department of Education 2015 Retain excellent teachers Research shows that new teachers are less effective than teachers with three to five years of experience.
+Eighth-graders whose math teachers have 6+ years of experience teaching their subject

-SOURCE: U.S. Department of Education 2017 ^{}Data not available or reporting requirements not met.
+SOURCE: U.S. Department of Education 2017 Data not available or reporting requirements not met.

-NEVADA GIVE NEVADA SCHOOLS AND TEACHERS THE RESOURCES THEY NEED Teachers in Nevada need better resources, facilities, and teaching materials to succeed.
-Too many teachers lack the tools of their trade
+MASSACHUSETTS GIVE MASSACHUSETTS SCHOOLS AND TEACHERS THE RESOURCES THEY NEED Teachers in Massachusetts need better resources, facilities, and teaching materials to succeed.

-Eighth-graders whose science teachers say they have all or most of the resources they need, 2015
+Too many teachers lack the tools of their trade Eighth-graders whose science teachers say they have all or most of the resources they need, 2015